rahulreads/cloud-assignment/README.md

 # Take Home Assignment

+# Solution

+We will run the stateless application in Cloud run.
+It is easier to run stateless services on Cloud Run.
+It is serverless and fits well for scenarios where you are only using the service not so frequently.

 ## Terraform scripts
-This Terraform configuration deploys a stateless microservice to Google Cloud Run, provisions a Google Cloud Storage bucket for file storage, and sets up a Pub/Sub topic for message publishing.
+The terraform scripts can be found in the repository to set up the following
+1. Set up Cloud Storage bucket
+2. Create a Pub/Sub topic
+3. Create a Cloud Run service

 ## Prerequisites